rcooke/django-locking/README.md

 ``django-locking`` makes sure no two users can edit the same content at the same time, preventing annoying overwrites and lost time.
 Find the repository and download the code at http://github.com/stdbrouw/django-locking

-This version of ``django-locking`` is intended to work with Django 1.6-1.7, although it's only been tested cursorily and probably shouldn't be relied on without reading the code, then having a good sit down with a cup of tea and a hard think.
+This version of ``django-locking`` is intended to work with Python 3.6 and Django 2.0 and probably shouldn't be relied on without reading the code and commit comments, then having a good sit down with a cup of tea and a hard think.

 Credit
 ------